Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Materials and methods

 \textbf{Cat Boost (CAT)} \\ A gradient boosting algorithm that is particularly designed to handle categorical features effectively, using techniques like ordered boosting and target statistics to reduce overfitting.
 CAT is included as a complementary approach to assess whether its regularization mechanisms and ordered boosting scheme improve generalization.
 Implemented with CatBoostRegressor \cite{CatBoost}.

 \textbf{Multilayer Perceptron Network (MLP)} \\ A feed-forward artificial neural network with one or more hidden layers.
 Each layer consists of neurons applying linear transformations followed by non-linear activation functions.
 The network is trained via backpropagation to minimize a loss function \cite{MLPRegressor}.
-MLP represents the DL component of the comparison, capable of approximating highly nonlinear reflectance–chlorophyll relationships that may not be captured by tree-based or linear models.
+The MLP is included with the intention of approximating highly nonlinear reflectance–chlorophyll relationships that may not be captured by tree-based or linear models.
 Implemented with MLPRegressor from \texttt{sklearn}.

 \textbf{Ensemble (ENS)} \\ A meta-model that combines predictions from multiple base models (e.g. averaging, stacking) in order to improve predictive performance and robustness, by leveraging their complementary strengths and reducing individual model’s error variance.
-In this instance, a Ridge Regression, implemented with \texttt{sklearn}, is used to build the ensemble.
+In this instance, the ensemble is built by averaging the other models.